javascript-tutorial/zh.javascript.info/1-js/05-data-types/04-array/article.md

 let arr = *!*new Array*/!*("Apple", "Pear", "etc");
 ```

 It's rarely used, because square brackets `[]` are shorter.
-Also there's a tricky feature with it.
+Also, there's a tricky feature with it.

 If `new Array` is called with a single argument which is a number, then it creates an array *without items, but with the given length*.

-Let's see how one can shoot themself in the foot:
+Let's see how one can shoot themselves in the foot:

 ```js run
 let arr = new Array(2); // will it create an array of [2] ?